Marie Osmond, 60, Is Ageless In Throwback 1970s Look

 Today’s look ???????? @thetalkcbs lip- nudism by @sianrichlondon eye- blushing berries by @doseofcolors cheek- magnificence highlighter by @stilacosmetics and whipped cream blush by @shiseido top- @neimanmarcus jeans- @r13 shoes- @gianvitorossi bracelet- @missomalondon necklace- @louisvuitton earrings- @rivkafriedmanjewelry

-The twosome then spoke about Marie’s bangs, which Cody curled up and away from her face.
+The pair then spoke about Marie’s bangs, which Cody curled up and away from her face.

-Marie then quipped to her viewers of the current trend of heavy bangs, “I did it in the ’70s” to which Cody joked, “I wasn’t born yet.”
+“I did it in the ’70s,” Marie quipped of the current trend of heavy bangs, to which Cody joked, “I wasn’t born yet.”

-For the video, Marie wore a floral dress that clung to her curves.
-The base of the black garment used a series of pale colors as highlights for its blooms and leaves in shades of white, peach and green.

-Fans loved the tips and tricks and shared their admiration of Marie’s look and Cody’s skills in the comments section of the Instagram post.
+Fans loved the hair tips and tricks, and shared their admiration for Marie’s look and Cody’s skills in the comments section of the Instagram post.

 “Definitely following!
 You two are so cute together!
 I’ve always thought you are gorgeous Marie, but Cody seems to bring a special smile to your face that makes you even more beautiful!” remarked one fan.

-“A brunette Farrah Fawcett!!” remarked a second fan.
+“A brunette Farrah Fawcett!!” said a second supporter.

-This prompted Cody to reply to the fan on Instagram, stating, that he used to do Farrah’s hair.
+This prompted Cody to reply to the fan on Instagram.

 “I used to do Farrah’s hair.
 This is a modern version of a classic look,” he explained.